7 nights starting from

 We visit the small UNESCO gem of Scicli, where Montalbano’s police station is located.
 Admire the architecture and many small baroque churches in Scicli’s narrow lanes.
 Afternoon spent along the lovely southern coastline with a stop at Montalbano’s house in Punta Secca.

-Day 8: Transfer from Modica to Catania airport for return flight to London Gatwick.
+Day 8: Transfer from Modica to Catania airport for the return flight to London Gatwick.

 NB: Exact order of excursions may vary according to local conditions and tour manager's discretion.